The Ultimate Ultimate Ultimate Guide to Keyword Match Types.

 There are four main kinds of match type (and one that no longer exists): broad match, phrase match, exact match, and negative match.
 The one that is no longer supported is ‘broad match modified’.
 Instead of this match, Google has claimed their engine is better at understanding synonyms and user intent, so they deprecated it.

-This image shows the different match types, along with how to denote each match type, a brief explainer, and an example of the searches your ad may appear for.
+The following shows the different match types, along with how to denote each match type, a brief explainer, and an example of the searches your ad may appear for.

 Broad Match